bseth99/jquery-ui-extensions/README.md

 - **LabeledSlider**: Adds tick marks at configurable intervals to the Slider control.
 Optional text labels can also be passed to the widget.

+- **ComboBox**: Enhances the demo provided on the [jQueryUI site](http://jqueryui.com/autocomplete/#combobox) by adding a value function and some addtional features.

 ## Usage

 Either download the